How To Use LinkedIn Endorsements

-The value of endorsements on LinkedIn has been questioned because it's so easy to endorse someone.
-LinkedIn prompts you to endorse other people and suggests skills to endorse them for.
-It's almost as simple as liking a post or a page on Facebook and you don't have to know much, if anything, about the person you are endorsing.
+Many have questioned the value of endorsements on LinkedIn because it's so easy to do.
+LinkedIn prompts you to endorse other people and suggests that you endorse them for certain skills.
+It's as simple as “liking” a post or a page on Facebook.
+Technically, you don’t even have to know the person that you are endorsing.

-On a related note, you may not want to be endorsed for some skills.
-For example, if you helped someone look over their resume and they endorsed you for "resume writing," if you don't provide resume writing services professionally you wouldn't want to mislead anyone into thinking you do.
+That being said, you do not want to be endorsed for every skill imaginable.
+For example, if you helped someone look over their resume, they endorsed you for "resume writing," and you don't provide resume writing services professionally, you wouldn't want to confuse anyone into thinking that that is what you do.

 Endorsements on Your LinkedIn Profile

-When someone endorses you on LinkedIn, they will be given suggestions on what to endorse you for (blogging, for example).
-The endorsements you receive will be listed on your profile in a section called Skills & Expertise.
-It's the section of your profile which is listed under Experience and above Education.
+When someone wants to endorse you, LinkedIn will offer suggestions on what to endorse you for (blogging, for example).
+When they decide to endorse you, the endorsements you receive will be listed on your profile in a section called Skills & Expertise (listed under Experience and above Education).

 How to Get the Right Endorsements

 It's important that the endorsements you get are a match for your skills and experience.
 The best way to set up your profile to get accurate endorsements is to start by itemizing a wide selection of critical skills and knowledge assets on your profile so you can give potential endorsers plenty of options to trigger endorsements.
-Make sure you cover as many skills areas as possible within your target career or job if you are transitioning to a new field.
+Make sure you cover as many skills areas as possible within your industry, especially if you are transitioning to a new field.

 LinkedIn Endorsement Examples

-Try to incorporate a combination of both types into your menu of skills/expertise options.
+Try to incorporate a combination of both general and specialized skills into your list of skills open for endorsement.
 If you are branching out into a new field and don't yet possess many specialized skills, make sure you include as many transferable skills as possible.

 How to Get Endorsements

-One of the best ways to get endorsements on LinkedIn is to endorse others, particularly contacts who have had exposure to your skills.
-LinkedIn members receive an email notification when endorsements are added to their profile which can help get your profile noticed.
+One of the best ways to get endorsements on LinkedIn is to endorse others, particularly those that have had seen you use your skills.
+LinkedIn members receive an email notification when endorsements are added to their profile, and this helps you get noticed.

 How to Turn Off Endorsements

-You can't stop someone from endorsing you, but you can opt out of having your endorsements show on your profile.
-If you don't think that endorsements add value to your profile, you can hide them from showing on your profile.
+You can't stop someone from endorsing you, but you can opt out of having your endorsements public.
+If you don't think that endorsements add value, you can hide them from your profile.
 Here's how:

 - Click on Profile